Izhevsk Udmurtiya Republic, Russia Travel Guide

 Check for parking signs.

 Central Square (Центральная площадь) and Karl Marx Street (улица Карла Маркса) are pedestrian-friendly areas with wide sidewalks.
-The Izhevsk Pond embankment offers pleasant walking routes.
+The Izhevsk Pond embankment offers pleasant pedestrian paths.
 City parks like Gorky Park are ideal for strolls.

-A popular gathering spot with wide-open spaces and architectural sights.
+A popular gathering spot with broad-open spaces and architectural sights.

 Scenic waterfront views perfect for strolls and enjoying nature.

-A large urban park offering green spaces, walking paths, and recreational areas.
+A large urban park offering green spaces, walking paths, plus for fun areas.

 Utilize a mix of mass transit for budget-friendly sightseeing and ride-sharing apps for convenience, especially during off-peak hours or when moving longer distances.
-Walking is a great way to explore central Izhevsk, specifically the pond embankment and historical areas.
+Walking is an excellent way to explore central Izhevsk, specifically the pond embankment and historical areas.

 Always keep a local map and translation app handy, and remember basic Russian phrases for a smoother experience.